Lecture Schedule

 This course offers a detailed examination of the geographical areas of the Bible Lands from a historical perspective, including important geographical, geological, and topographical features of major regions and sub-locales.
 How the land affected population movements and cultural developments will also be addressed.
 Biblical events will be set amidst the geo-politico-cultural milieus of the ancient Near East.
 Select Bible Land Expedition itineraries may also qualify under this course title.

-ar537 ARCHAEOLOGY & HISTORY OF ANCIENT MESOPOTAMIA
+AR527 ARCHAEOLOGY & HISTORY OF ANCIENT EGYPT

-8 December through 10 December
+7 December through 9 December

 2 sessions per day